jwweii/fsphunter/README.md

 ### Batch Retrieval of Genome Coordinates by Multiple Transcript Coordinates
 The batch_gn_coordinate.R is an example to obtain a batch of genome coordinates.
 The input tsv file should have a column of transcript ID and a column of transcript coordinates.
-The table may looks like below:
+The table may look like below:
 | Row | ENST_ID | tx_coordinate |
 | --- | --- | --- |
 | 1 | ENST00000336715 |[(2403, 2430)]|